stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 on the presence and values of the *vary* and *step* keys, tnhe code will either perform a single fitting attempt, or do a mapping of the
 :math:`\\chi^2` goodeness of fit.

-Since the :py:meth:`Data.odr` supports the same interface, it can be used as a drop-in replacement as well.
+Since both the :py:meth:`Data.odr` and :py:meth:`Data.differential_evolution` supports the same interface, either can be used as a drop-in replacement as well.
+(Although it is interesting to note that in this example, they give quite different results - a matter of interest for the physics!)

 .. plot:: samples/odr_demo.py
     :include-source: